-Disadvantaged Communities (See Appendix D for more information)
+Disadvantaged and Low-Income Communities (See Appendix E for more information)

 Answer each of the following questions.
-For the purposes of this section, points will be awarded to projects in which the SB 535 disadvantaged community approach is applicable.
+For the purposes of this section, points will be awarded to projects in which the disadvantaged community and/or low-income community approaches are applicable.
 Questions are to be answered in the Project Evaluation Questions attachment.
-Click here to find the template for your use.

-- 1. How is a disadvantaged community applicable to this project?
-Describe the applicant's relationship to the disadvantaged community. - 2.
-Identify where the project will be located in relationship to the disadvantaged census tract by providing geographical location information.
-If it is not located within the disadvantaged community, specify where it will be located, how far away it is from the disadvantaged community, and the availability of public transportation to the project site.
-Provide maps illustrating the disadvantaged community determination. (see Appendix D for guidance in determining the geographic boundary of a disadvantaged community). - 3.
+- 1. How is a disadvantaged community or low-income community applicable to this project?
+Describe the applicant's relationship to the disadvantaged community.
+(250 words maximum) - 2.
+Identify where the project will be located in relationship to the disadvantaged and/or low-income census tract by providing geographical location information.
+If it is not located within the disadvantaged or low-income community, specify where it will be located, how far away it is from the disadvantaged community, and the availability of public transportation to the project site (see Appendix E for guidance in determining the geographic boundary of a disadvantaged or AB 1550 low-income community).
+(250 words maximum) - 3.
 Does the project address an important community need?
 How was the need determined?
 What is the link between the needs of the community and the proposed project?
 Explain.
+(250 words maximum)

-To determine if a project meaningfully addresses important community needs, applicants can look at the factors in CalEnviroScreen 2.0 that caused the project area to be defined as a disadvantaged community; host community meetings to get local input; refer to the list of common needs in Table 2-2 on page 2-13 of ARB's Funding Guidelines; or receive documentation of community support (e.g., letters or emails). - 4.
-Does the project reduce flood risk to the disadvantaged community?
-Explain. - 5.
-Explain how the project reduces air pollution in the community?
+- 4. Does the project reduce flood risk to the disadvantaged community?
+Explain.
+(100 words maximum) - 5.
+Discuss how the project reduces air pollution in the community?
 Does the project provide greater mobility and increased access to clean transportation for community residents? - 6.
 Does the project site allow public access?
 Is the majority of the project accessible?
-Explain. - 7.
-Do you anticipate the project will result in at least 10% of project work hours performed by residents of a disadvantaged community participating in job training programs? - 8.
+Explain.
+(100 words maximum) - 7.
+Do you anticipate the project will result in at least 10% of project work hours performed by residents of a disadvantaged community participating in job training programs?
+(75 words maximum) - 8.
 Do you anticipate the project will result in at least 25% of project work hours performed by residents of a disadvantaged community?
+(75 words maximum)

 Statewide Park Development and Community Revitalization Act of 2008 - Additional points will be given to projects that satisfactorily answer the following questions.
 Questions are to be answered in the Project Evaluation Questions.
-Click here to find the template for your use.

-- 1. Was this project eligible to receive funding from the Statewide Park Development and Community Revitalization Act of 2008? - 2.
+- 1. Was this project eligible to receive funding from the Statewide Park Development and Community Revitalization Act of 2008?
+(50 words maximum) - 2.
 Did this project previously receive funding from the Statewide Park Development and Community Revitalization Act of 2008?
-Was the project completed? - 3.
+Was the project completed?
+(50 words maximum) - 3.
 If the project received funding, how will Urban Greening funds enhance the Statewide Park Development and Community Revitalization Act of 2008 funded project?
-Please explain. - 4.
+Please explain.
+(100 words maximum) - 4.
 If the project was not completed, explain the obstacles and how the project will now be achieved.
+(100 words maximum)

 Additional Project Characteristics - Answer each of the following questions in the Project Evaluation Questions attachment.
-Click here to find the template for your use.

-- How does the project address environmental, social, economic, or public health issues or provide benefits not previously discussed, describe here. - 2.
-Describe how the project might be used as a model or easily transferred to other communities and/or organizations, or explain the unique conditions in the community that make this project a good fit. - 3.
+- 1. How does the project address environmental, social, economic, or public health issues or provide benefits not previously discussed?
+Explain.
+(200 words maximum) - 2.
+Describe how the project might be used as a model or easily transferred to other communities and/or organizations, or explain the unique conditions in the community that make this project a good fit.
+(100 words maximum) - 3.
 What type of irrigation system will be installed?
 Will it be permanent or temporary (i.e., for establishing plants)?
-Will the project use recycled or reclaimed water? - 4.
-How will appropriate security and safety be provided? - 5.
+Will the project use recycled or reclaimed water?
+(100 words maximum) - 4.
+How will appropriate security and safety be provided?
+(100 words maximum) - 5.
 Describe how the project uses anti-displacement strategies, as applicable.
+(100 words maximum)